 Require conditional access policies for accessing Whiteboard using the Azure Active Directory admin center.

-Teams meeting policies only hide Whiteboard entry points; it doesn't prevent the users from using Whiteboard.
-Conditional access policies prevent any access to Whiteboard, but doesn't hide the entry points.
+Teams meeting policies only hide Whiteboard entry points; they don't prevent the users from using Whiteboard.
+Conditional access policies prevent any access to Whiteboard, but don't hide the entry points.